Internet in the United States: National Broadband Plan

+In January 2025, the North American Fiber Deployment Report stated that a total of 88.1 million homes has passed with fiber in the United States, which accounts for 56.5 of US households.

 Emergency subsidies

 The COVID-19 pandemic in the United States created an urgent need for many households to be connected to the Internet in order to continue work, school, or health care.
 The American Rescue Plan Act of 2021 allocated $3.2 billion to subsidize broadband access for low-income households.
 The FCC approved a program of $50 monthly payments for service, plus up to $100 to purchase equipment.